 -

-How big is a 15 watt solar panel
+How much does a 5 watt solar panel cost

 [PDF Version]